 Look for durability, and keep in mind that you might have to do without.
 Pack one or two pairs of different thickness for hot and cold weather.
 Look for extra padding at the weak points.

-Depending on your local climate you’ll need extra clothes for winter: remember you’re not coming home and can’t pick them up.
+Depending on your local climate you’ll probably need extra clothes for winter.

 Modern snowshoes would be more convenient and durable than traditional snowshoes made in the field.
-If your area gets lots of snow then you should bring snowshoes.
+If your area gets lots of snow then you should bring snowshoes, The MSR Evo are a great option and you can buy tails separately to increase flotation depending on snow conditions.
 Pick lightweight but sturdy ones.
 Mountaineering snowshoes are a great option if your area has mountains otherwise regular snowshoes would do.
-Consider buying women snowshoes if you want something lighter and smaller.
-And remember to add your pack to your weight when choosing them.

 Neck Gaiter and Warm Hat